techistem/bonsaihive-react/README.md

 - **Accessibility**
   - The application is designed to be inclusive, following accessibility standards such as screen reader compatibility and providing alternative text for images to support all users.

+## Reusable Components

+[SearchBar.js](docs/readme-images/searchbar.png) - A simple search bar for filtering posts.
+Used in Posts, Feed, and Liked pages.

+- **Dropdown menu** — Provides dropdown options throughout the site.

+  1. **NavBar dropdowns** (for logged-in users):

+     - [**Explore**](docs/readme-images/logged-in-navbarr.png) — Links to **Posts**, **Feed**, **Liked**, and **Events** pages.
+     - [**My Bonsai Hive**](docs/readme-images/logged---in-navbar.png) — Links to **My Profile**, **Reviews**, **Contact**, and **Sign out**.

+  2. **MoreDropdown.js** (content-specific, owner-only):

+     - Provides **Edit** and **Delete** options for comments, posts, events, profile items, and reviews.
+     - Displayed only for the **owner** of the content.

+     XXXXXXXXXXX

+ListingFormTextFields.js: displays the input fields for the ListingCreateForm and ListingEditForm.

+ListingHeader.js: displays basic info for a property(listing) and it exists in the Listing, ListingsWishlistPage.

+ListingsWishlistPage.js : to display all the listings, results of listings after a search and the user's wishlist

+axiosDefault.js : for ease of communication with the backend API.

+Asset.js : to supply the loading spinner & user avatar throughout the site.

+CurrentUserContext.js : confirm users logged-in status to determine what functionality is available to that user.

+useRedirect.js : redirects a user to another page if they are not authorised to be on the page they are trying to access.

+utils.js : supplies functionality to all of the components that utilise the Infinite Scroll.

+ScrolltoTop.js: scrolls the page to top when user change page.

+useFetchListings.js: to fetch listings from the API

+useFetchWishlist.js: to fetch user's wishlist from the API

+useUserStatus.js: to get user status to determine what functionality is available to that user.